astronomer/docs/astro/best-practices/repo-structure.md

 Astro supports a range of options when it comes to organizing your project code and setting up Continuous Integration and Continuous Delivery (CI/CD) pipelines for automated deploys to Astro.

-Astronomer recommends considering the pros and cons of each option, along with the needs of your team and structure of your organization, when organizing your Astro project code and developing your CI/CD pipelines.
+Astronomer recommends keeping in mind the needs of your team and structure of your organization as you explore the options.

 This guide covers the options along with their pros and cons, so you can choose the best option for your team.

 ## Feature overview

 Astro supports a number of CI/CD strategies.
 You can:
-1. Maintain a *single* Git repository for all files in a *single* Astro project (one-to-one).
+1. Maintain a *single* Git repository for all files in a *single* Astro Deployment (one-to-one).
-2. Separate your DAGs from other files and maintain *multiple* Git repositories for a *single* Astro project (many-to-one).
+2. Separate your DAGs from other files and maintain *multiple* Git repositories for a *single* Astro Deployment (many-to-one).
-3. Host multiple Astro projects in a *single* repository for deployment to *multiple* Astro projects (one-to-many).
+3. Host multiple Astro projects in a *single* repository for deployment to *multiple* Astro Deployments (one-to-many).

 ## Best practice guidance